 There might also be some associated safety and health issues that generally lie outside the influence of a physiotherapist but our advice is often sought.

 Employers are generally very aware of their duties and obligations regarding safety and health, handling and lifting, and other general ergonomic needs.
-However, there are sometimes cases where further modifications/analysis are required.
+There are, however sometimes cases where further modifications/analysis are required.

 Most of the injuries arise from everyday repetitive activities such as reaching, bending, carrying, or light lifting that usually triggers some spinal pain.

-For such cases, physiotherapy usually involves not just treating the acute problems but also identifying the underlying causes and prescribing an action plan to prevent any recurrences.
+For such cases, physiotherapy usually involves not only treating the acute problems, but also identifying the underlying causes and prescribing an action plan to prevent any recurrences.

-People who are not very attentive about their musculoskeletal health will usually require some lifestyle and habit changes.
+People who aren’t very attentive to their musculoskeletal health will usually require some lifestyle and habit changes.

 A wide range of structures can be affected by RSI and every case’s unique details determine the appropriate course of action.

 The clinician involved in treatment must have sufficient experience in dealing with these types of injuries because they are quite complex and require special skills to be diagnosed and treated properly.
 Unfortunately, it is very common to see cases that are not treated successfully due to a lack of understanding on the clinician’s part.